+A potential concern regarding multiple-cue integration is that there are many kinds of information that could potentially inform language acquisition.
+As noted by Pinker (1984, p.
+49), "... in most distributional learning procedures there are vast numbers of properties that a learner could record, and since the child is looking for correlations among these properties, he or she faces a combinatorial explosion of possibilities. ...
+Adding semantic and inflectional information to the space of possibilities only makes the explosion more explosive."
 Pinker expresses a common intuition about the use of multiple, partially correlated sources of information by a domain-general learning device: that combining different kinds of partially reliable information can only result in unreliable outcomes.
 However, research in formal learning theory has shown that this intuition is incorrect.
-Mathematical analyses of neural network learning using the Vapnik-Chervonenkis Dimension have shown that multiple-cue integration with correlated information sources will not lead to a combinatorial explosion but instead to improved learning (Abu-Mostafa 1993).
-This holds even when one or more of the cues are either uncorrelated or otherwise uninformative with respect to the acquisition task, in which case they have no negative effect on learning (see Allen & Christiansen 1996, for neural network applications, including to the SRN).
+Mathematical analyses of neural network learning using the Vapnik-Chervonenkis Dimension7 have shown that multiple-cue integration with correlated information sources will not lead to a combinatorial explosion but instead to improved learning (Abu-Mostafa, 1993).
+This holds even when one or more of the cues are either uncorrelated or otherwise uninformative with respect to the acquisition task, in which case they have no negative effect on learning (see Allen & Christiansen, 1996, for neural network applications, including to the SRN).
 Thus, mathematically speaking, Pinker's intuitive concern about combinatorial explosion is unfounded.

 Although the issue of combinatorial explosion is not a problem in principle, it may nonetheless pose a considerable obstacle in practical terms.
 Christiansen and Dale (2001) sought to address this issue head-on by training SRNs to do multiple-cue integration, given a corpus of artificially generated child-directed speech.
-The corpus incorporated declarative, imperative, and interrogative sentences with subject-noun/ verb agreement and variations in verb argument structure.
+The corpus incorporated declarative, imperative, and interrogative sentences with subject-noun/verb agreement and variations in verb argument structure.
 In one simulation, the networks were provided with three partially reliable cues to syntactic structure (word length, lexical stress, and pitch change) and three cues not related to syntax (presence of word-initial vowels, word-final voicing, and relative speaker pitch).
-The results of the simulations indicated that the SRNs were able to ignore the three unrelated cues while taking full advantage of informative ones, as indicated by the mathematical analyses.
+The results of the simulations indicated that the SRNs were able to ignore the three unrelated cues while taking full advantage of informative ones, as indicated by the mathematical analyses (see Gogate & Hollich, 2010, for a discussion of how language learners may detect invariances in the input more generally).